ericgarciaresearch/noaa_sedna/README.md

 ---

-## Usage
+## SEDNA Usage

 * It is recommended that you run programs/pipelines using a SLURM script.
 	* This will help you keep track of your work and help with reproducibility
 	* See SLURM script examples at the end of this README

-* If you are going to be throubleshooting, doing analyses, using singularity or nextflow straight from the terminal, etc., you need to log into a computing node (i.e. do not do work/analyses in the login node)
+* If you are going to be throubleshooting, doing analyses, using singularity or nextflow straight from the terminal, etc., you need to log into a computing node (i.e. do not do work/analyses in the login node).

 Grab a node (see the beginning of this document to learn about the available nodes):